KeenanTaggart/2opt-tour/README.md

 # 2opt-tour
-Implementation of the 2-opt algorithm which finds approximate solutions for Traveling Salesman problemsets
+Implementation of the 2-opt algorithm which finds approximate solutions for Traveling Salesman problemsets.

 Traveling Salesman problem-set files should be plain text & formatted as follows for each city:
 [city number] [x-coordinate] [y-coordinate]